RiccardoRiccio/Music-Genre-Multiclass-Classification/README.md

 ## Project Structure

 - `/notebooks`:
-  - `RiccardoRiccio_506483_Exam22_02.ipynb`: The main Jupyter notebook containing the analysis and machine learning model.
+  - `Music-Genre-Multiclass-Classification.ipynb`: The main Jupyter notebook containing the analysis and machine learning model.

 - `/data`:
   - (You may want to include your data files here, or provide instructions on how to obtain the data)